Customer fury, narcissism, and digital vigilantism: 5 studies on the stormy side of CX

 Most of us would prefer to love our customers, but the feeling isn’t always mutual.

 Customers can be unruly.
 They can hate your brand, openly or privately.
-With a single click on a smartphone, they can ignite social media firestorms.
-The risk only grows in complexity when employees can get burned out and lose faith in your brand, as well.
+They can ignite social media firestorms with a single click on a smartphone.
+The risk only grows in complexity when employees can get burned out and lose faith in your brand.

 Sound and fury, digital vigilantism, and doxxing: How consumers cast shame online when they’re pissed off.

 Researchers analyzed tens of thousands of social media posts to understand five different types of digital vigilantism.
 They found that consumers are willing to use their social media power to cast shame by posting evidence (either true, or not true), or they can use it to help a service provider get back on track.
 Researchers introduce the concept of doxing as a method for digital vigilantes, where people's personal information that is accessible on the internet is used for shaming behavior.
 (Paywall.)